ythuangyt/friendship-mobility/index.md

 How similar are you and your friends checkins' pattern?
 How often do you go to the same type of locations as your friends?
 Do you all enjoy Italian food and outdoor acticities?

-We investigate two types of the checkins' similarity between users in four categories of relationships.
-To calculate checkins' similarity we first estimate the probablity that a user is checking in each location, and call it the location probability vector.
-For each user, we estimate the vector by dividing the numbers of checkins in each location over their total checkins.
+We investigate two kinds of checkins' similarity between users in four categories of relationships and show the empirical distribution of the similarity in each categories.

-For the first type of similarity, we calculate the cosine similarity between two users' location probability vector, and estimate the empirical distribution of the similarity in each categories.
-The commom location similarity is computed as the size of the intersection of the two users' commom location.
-The commom location of each user is defined as the twenty locations that a user has the most checkins.

 <div class="row">
   <div class="col-sm"></div>